 Double-clicking a on an edit point of two clips allows you to switch to Trim mode in the preview window.
 This mode shows you the last frame of the first clip and the first frame of the last clip.
 There are dedicated buttons to go back or forward for 1 or 5 frames to apply the transition.

-Adjustment layers is a feature that allows you to put effects on them and then all of the effects would be applied to the video tracks below the layer.
+Adjustment layers are a feature that allows you to put effects on them and then all of the effects would be applied to the video tracks below the layer.
 You can simply create the layer with the right click on the project panel.
 And then drag and drop effects onto it.
+Let’s continue this Adobe Premiere Pro review.

 Transitions and Effects